nazarioa/agegate-drupal7/README.md

 ------------

 This module prompts the user for an age validator.
-If the user verifies his or her age is over 21, a cookie gets deposited with this information.
+If the user verifies his or her age is over a given age set (configurable in the module), a cookie gets deposited with this information.

  * For a full description of the module, visit the project page: https://www.drupal.org/sandbox/nazario.a/2600074